LasramR/simple-cpp-hot-reloader/README.md

 ```

 ## Improvements

-* Slow start: I tested schr on a cpp vulkan project with over 60+ (long) files, schr needed at least 20-30 seconds to boot.
-Even though I am coding on a potato, the initial dependency graph computation could be sped up using multithreading.
 * Proper testing: schr is considered stable because it works on my machine.
 Ideally, I will write unit tests to confirm my thought.
 * Maximum parallel operations: add a flag to restrict the maximum number of parallel operations
-* Select specifc c preprocessor : add a flag to specify which c pre processor to use when parsing dependencies
+* Select specific C preprocessor: add a flag to specify which C preprocessor to use when parsing dependencies